Duality in the directed landscape and its applications to fractal geometry: Main results

+Before continuing the discussion on semi-infinite geodesics, we make a notational remark.
+Just as we have downward and upward semi-infinite geodesics in the above paragraph, we will have both downward and upward versions of many objects throughout the paper.
+Owing to the flip symmetry of the directed landscape (see Proposition \ref{prop:symm}), we will often state results only for one of these versions, and it will be understood that the same result applies to the other version as well.

-Semi-infinite geodesics were shown to exist simultaneously for each direction $\theta$ and point $p$ in \cite{BSS22} (for semi-infinite geodesics in LPP, see \cite{FMP09,FP05}), and it was shown \cite[Theorem 6.5 (i)]{BSS22} that there is always a uniquely defined left-most such geodesic $\underline{\Gamma}_p^\theta$ and right-most such geodesic $\overline{\Gamma}_p^\theta$.
-Further, it is known \cite{RV21,GZ22} that a.s.\ for each fixed direction $\theta$, $\Gamma^\theta_p$ must all coalesce in the sense that any two geodesics $\Gamma^\theta_{p},\Gamma^\theta_{q}$ must meet and should immediately merge for all future times at the point where they first intersect.
+In \cite[Theorem 2.5 (i)]{BSS22}, it was shown that almost surely, every downward semi-infinite geodesic must be $\theta$-directed for some $\theta \in \RR$, and further, such $\theta$-directed downward semi-infinite geodesics $\Gamma_{p}^\theta$ were shown to exist simultaneously for each direction $\theta$ and point $p$ (for semi-infinite geodesics in LPP, see \cite{FMP09,FP05}), with there always \cite[Theorem 6.5 (i)]{BSS22} being a uniquely defined left-most such geodesic $\underline{\Gamma}_p^\theta$ and right-most such geodesic $\overline{\Gamma}_p^\theta$.
+Further, it is known \cite{RV21,GZ22} that a.s.\ for each fixed direction $\theta$, $\Gamma^\theta_p$ must all coalesce in the sense that for any two geodesics $\Gamma^\theta_{p},\Gamma^\theta_{q}$, we have $\Gamma^\theta_{p}(t)=\Gamma^\theta_{q}(t)$ for all negative enough $t$.
 In fact, in \cite{BSS22}, the above was extended to hold for all $\theta\in \Xi_\downarrow^c$, where $\Xi_\downarrow$ is a random countable set of exceptional directions, which we call the directions of non-uniqueness.
 However, as described in \cite{BSS22}, the above coalescence along the uniqueness directions $\Xi_\downarrow^c$, is still not sufficient to establish that for all $\theta\in \Xi_\downarrow^c$, the set